JacobHautaniemi/mcsg-pvpbot/README.md

 mineflayer-armor-manager

-These can be installed using 'pip install -r requirements.txt'
+These can be installed using 'npm install -r requirements.txt'